-Every time stress in teaching comes up in the press, the same claims about causes are fired off:
+Pre-pandemic, every time stress in teaching came up in the press, the same claims about causes were fired off:

-- Workload – rigorous marking policies, the relentless need to document all decisions, differentiate for all learners in planning as well as endless data entry
+- Workload – rigorous marking policies, the relentless need to document all decisions, differentiating for all learners in planning as well as endless data entry

 - Correspondingly long working hours, much of which is unpaid

 - Greatly increased top-down pressure to ‘perform’ (i.e. achieve strong sets of results) with pay increases often at stake